sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 }
 ```

-As I was working on this function, I include the line `fmt.Printf("moveInt is type: %T\n", moveInt)`, which was a helpful debug step, as it printed the type of the variable `moveInt`.
+As I was working on this function, I included the line `fmt.Printf("moveInt is type: %T\n", moveInt)`, which was a helpful debug step, as it printed the type of the variable `moveInt`.
 Thankfully, in my final code I don't think `moveInt` is ever _not_ of type "int".

 ### Declaring and Re-Assigning vs. Just Re-Assigning

-Go has the symbol `:=`, which is syntactic sugar for both declaring and assigning a variable.
+Go has the symbol `:=`, which I think is syntactic sugar for both declaring and assigning a variable.
 Also, when using `:=` you don't need to specify its type (Go's compiler will infer it-- think the technical term is "type inference").
 Nice!

 However I got tripped up when I lazily forgot that using the colon not only assigns but declares, and thus should really only be used once per scope.
 Basically I was re-declaring a variable when I really meant to just re-assign it.
 Here's the code: